Expert AP Physics Tutors: Join AP Physics Online Tutoring program for AP Physics 1 & 2 Help

 AP Physics provides students with an understanding of the principles of Physics while strengthening their foundation.
 The AP Physics course is divided into two distinct parts with a year’s prep time needed for most students.
 The time is essential for students to get answers to all their questions related to Science and learn the subject.
-Initially known as Physics B, it has been replaced with AP Physics 1 & AP Physics 2.
+Initially known as Physics B, it has been replaced with AP Physics 1 and AP Physics 2.

 AP Physics 1 includes the Physics curriculum taught in the first semester of College.
 The course is Algebra based and includes mechanics, power, work & energy.
 Students are also introduced to electrical circuits in course of the year.
 They learn Physics in the classroom and by hands on activities to develop a better understanding of theories.

 AP Physics 2 is similar to the College course taught in the second semester.
 It is also Algebra-based and helps students to learn about electricity and magnetism; thermodynamics; fluid mechanics and atomic & nuclear physics.

 You can go on to AP Physics 2 after successfully taking the AP Physics exam or right after finishing the Physics 1 course.
 You can also choose to take AP Physics 2 directly after an equivalent introductory course in Physics.
 Learn with a LIVE Online tutor to make course work easier.
 You will also learn to master the nuances of Pre-calculus by studying with qualified and experienced Physics tutors online.